paper-codes/2021-IQW/README.md

 # 2021-IQW
-Source code for paper submitted at 2021 IEEE Quantum Week Conference.
+Source code for paper [A Complete Quantum Circuit to Solve the Information Set Decoding Problem](#Authors and citations ) submitted at 2021 IEEE Quantum Week Conference.
+The bibtex is available at the end of the Readme.

 This repository is taken from the code available at [https://github.com/tigerjack/qat-utils](https://github.com/tigerjack/qat-utils)